NeatU CSS Framework

 Custom Width Child Elements

-It is always ideal to divide the available parent width equally among children.
+It is not always ideal to divide the available parent width equally among children.
 NeatU provides plenty of classes to let you specify element width at various viewport widths.

 Specify Width as Percentage